A simple virtual element-based flux recovery on quadtree: Preliminaries

 The degrees of freedom (DoFs) are then set as follows for a $\bm{\tau}\in \mathcal{V}_{k}$:

 \begin{remark} We note that in our construction, the degrees of freedom to determine the curl of a VEM function originally in \cite{Brezzi;Falk;Marini:2014principles} are replaced by a curl-free constraint thanks to the flexibility to virtual element.
-The unisolvency of the set of DoFs \eqref{eq:space-dof} including the curl-part can be found in \cite{Brezzi;Falk;Marini:2014principles}, while for the modified space \eqref{eq:space-vhdiv}, a simplified argument is in the proof of Lemma \ref{lem:normeq-V}. \end{remark}
+The reason why we opt for this subspace is that the true flux $-\alpha \nabla u$ is locally curl-free since we have assumed that $\alpha$ is a piecewise constant.
+The unisolvency of the set of DoFs \eqref{eq:space-dof} including the curl-part can be found in \cite{Brezzi;Falk;Marini:2014principles}.
+While for the modified space \eqref{eq:space-vhdiv}, a simplified argument is in the proof of Lemma \ref{lem:normeq-V}. \end{remark}